cjnaz/cjnfuncs/README.md

 ## Key changes since the prior major public release (version 3.0)

+3.2.1 change
+- periodic_log returns True/False whether call was logged - useful for follow on code that needs to run if the logging event happened.

 3.2 changes
 - `persistent_config` - Layered on top of config_item, this new class provides a clean and simple tool for carrying runtime data across tool script restarts and system reboots.